 Loews Miami Beach Hotel

 1601 Collins Ave, Miami Beach, Fla., (305) 604-1601

 The Loews Miami Beach Hotel just underwent a $50-million renovation, which included premium upgrades to its much-loved SOBE Kids Club.
-Parents can enjoy a worry-free vacation knowing that their little ones are soaking up the fun at a facility that includes a lifeguard stand in the playroom, unlimited activities such as arts and crafts, pizza-making classes with a Loews chef, and a raft race.
+Parents traveling with kids can enjoy a worry-free vacation knowing that their little ones are soaking up the fun at a facility that includes a lifeguard stand in the playroom, unlimited activities such as arts and crafts, pizza-making classes with a Loews chef, and a raft race.
 A variety of daily activities are updated weekly, and the playroom includes a video games, a karaoke station, a TV, and reading nook.
 Kids can also participate in supervised swimming and there’s a Nighttime Camp Session if mom and dad want to squeeze in a date night, which includes dinner and movie time for $95.
 All-day sessions are available from 9 a.m.-5 p.m. for $95 (including lunch), or parents can opt for a half-day session with or without lunch, starting at $65.
 (Times vary from 9 a.m. -1 p.m. or noon-5 p.m.